When To Wear Soft Or Firm Ground Boots

 Soft Ground and Firm Ground football boots are made for playing on different surface types.
 Not knowing which boot to wear when you turn up to play can end up causing you some serious injuries, so it is important that you get to grips with which boots are best on which surface.

 In the UK we are slaves to the seasons.
 As the weather changes throughout the year, grass pitches change too.
-One pitch that is luscious and firm during summer may become a saturated bog throughout late autumn and an ice rink during winter as the temperature drops and all that rain water freezes over.
+One pitch that is luscious and firm during summer may become a saturated bog throughout late autumn and an ice rink during winter as the temperature drops and all that rainwater freezes over.

 We know that boots can be expensive, and not everybody is lucky enough to be able to afford a collection of boots in all surface types.
-Because of this, many players choose a pair of firm ground football boots to last them throughout the year, and whilst firm ground boots are probably the best all-rounder, in wet weather they be a cause of injuries.
+Because of this, many players choose a pair of football boots to last them throughout the year, and whilst firm ground boots are probably the best all-rounder, in wet weather they can be a cause of injuries.